farcasterxyz/docs/docs/developers/frames/spec.md

 - It may respond with 4XX status, `content-type: application/json` header, and JSON body containing a `message` property that is <= 90 characters to indicate an application-level error.
 - Any Location header provided must contain a URL that starts with `http://` or `https://`.

-### Best Practices

-Follow these best practices to work around the limitations of frames:

-- Start your initial frame with a load button if you must show dynamic content.
-- Add timestamps or UUIDs to image urls on subsequent frames to bust caches.
-- Return a frame with a "refresh" button if your response takes > 5 seconds.

 ### Rendering Frames

 A frame enters Farcaster when a user creates a cast and embeds the frame URL in it.
 An app that wants to support frames must: